 The CERTAIN clinical study was performed on 1100 retrospectively collected FFPE cervical punch biopsy specimens, which represent a colposcopy referral population.
 An XP derived reference diagnosis was established for each study case using the H&E-stained slides only and using the H&E and CINtec p16 Histology-stained slides.
-Two XPs established their independent diagnoses (No CIN, CIN1, CIN2, CIN3, adenocarcinoma in situ, or invasive carcinoma) based on the H&E-stained slides for each of the 1100 cases.
+Two XPs established their independent diagnoses (no CIN, CIN1, CIN2, CIN3, adenocarcinoma in situ, or invasive carcinoma) based on the H&E-stained slides for each of the 1100 cases.
 The pathologists were also provided with the following clinical information: patient age, Pap cytology result and HPV test result (if available).
 Discordant cases were evaluated by a third XP.
 Cases for which a two out of three majority diagnosis was not achieved were reviewed during an adjudication review meeting that included all three XPs.
-Majority (or consensus) results established the expert-derived reference diagnosis for each case evaluated in the study (termed XP1, or H&E reference diagnosis).
-After a minimum of 4-week washout period, the same XPs evaluated both the H&E and CINtec p16 Histology-stained slides to establish their diagnosis (No CIN, LSILhistology/CIN1, HSIL-histology/CIN2, HSIL-histology/CIN3, adenocarcinoma in situ, or invasive carcinoma) (termed XP2, or H&E + CINtec p16 Histology reference diagnosis).
+Majority (or consensus) results established the Expert-derived Reference Diagnosis for each case evaluated in the study (termed XP1, or H&E reference diagnosis).
+After a minimum of four week washout period, the same XPs evaluated both the H&E and CINtec p16 Histology-stained slides to establish their diagnosis: no CIN; LSILhistology/CIN1; HSIL-histology/CIN2; HSIL-histology/CIN3; adenocarcinoma in situ, or invasive carcinoma; (termed XP2, or H&E + CINtec p16 Histology reference diagnosis).
 The process of establishing the majority diagnoses was the same as that used for establishing the reference diagnosis on H&E-stained slides only.
-Seventy, (70), Board Certified CPs, from across the United States, participated in the study.
-In the first round (Round 1, CP1), the 1100 H&E-stained cases were divided into four reading sets of 275 cases with comparable distributions of individual diagnostic categories per reference diagnosis.
+Seventy, (70), board certified CPs, from across the United States, participated in the study.
+In the first round

+(Round 1, CP1), the 1100 H&E-stained cases were divided into four reading sets of 275 cases with comparable distributions of individual diagnostic categories per reference diagnosis.
 The 70 CPs were assigned to four groups consisting of either 17 or 18 pathologists per group.
-For each case within their assigned reading set, the pathologists were provided with the following clinical information: patient age, Pap cytology result and HPV test result (if available).
-The CPs independently rendered their diagnoses on the H&E-stained slide for each of their assigned cases (No CIN, CIN1, CIN2, CIN3, adenocarcinoma in situ, or invasive carcinoma).
-Thus, each study case was individually read by either 17 or 18 community pathologists.
+For each case within their assigned reading set, the pathologists were provided with the following clinical information: patient age, Pap cytology result, and HPV test result (if available).
+The CPs independently rendered their diagnoses on the H&E-stained slide for each of their assigned cases: no CIN; CIN1; CIN2; CIN3; adenocarcinoma in situ, or invasive carcinoma.
+Each study case was individually read by either 17 or 18 community pathologists.

 In the second round (Round 2, CP2), the CPs read the H&E-stained slides along with the paired corresponding CINtec p16 Histology-stained slides for the same set of cases within their assigned reading set.
-After at least a 4-week washout period between Round 1 and Round 2, each pathologist independently rendered their diagnoses (No CIN, LSIL-histology/CIN1, HSIL-histology/CIN2, HSIL-histology/CIN3, adenocarcinoma in situ, or invasive carcinoma).
-The CPs noted the CINtec p16 Histology status (CINtec p16 Histology positive = diffuse p16 staining; CINtec p16 Histology negative = focal or no p16 staining) along with their histological diagnosis using both the H&E-stained slide along with the CINtec p16 Histology -stained slide.
-The primary objective of this study was to demonstrate improvement of diagnostic agreement without compromising the positive percent agreement, i.e. the probability of a positive test result agreeing with a diagnosis of \geq CIN2 (CIN2, CIN3, ACIS, or invasive carcinoma combined into a single category) versus \leq CIN1 (No CIN or CIN1 combined into a single category) based on H&E-stained slides (Round 1) compared with interpretation of the H&E-stained slides along with CINtec p16 Histology.
+After at least a 4-week washout period between Rounds 1 and 2, each pathologist independently rendered their diagnoses: no CIN; LSIL-histology/CIN1; HSIL-histology/CIN2; HSIL-histology/CIN3; adenocarcinoma in situ, or invasive carcinoma.
+The CPs noted the CINtec p16 Histology status (CINtec p16 Histology positive = diffuse p16 staining; CINtec p16 Histology negative = focal or no p16 staining), along with their histological diagnosis using both the H&E-stained slide and the CINtec p16 Histology-stained slide.
+The primary objective of this study was to demonstrate improvement of diagnostic agreement without compromising the positive percent agreement, i.e. the probability of a positive test result agreeing with a diagnosis of \geq CIN2 (CIN2, CIN3, adenocarcinoma in situ, or invasive carcinoma combined into a single category) or \leq CIN1 (no CIN or CIN1 combined into a single category) based on H&E-stained slides (Round 1) compared with interpretation of the H&E-stained slides along with CINtec p16 Histology-stained slides (Round 2).